 What if I do not get my colorectal cancer treated?

 The increasing swelling of the blockage can cause the colon to perforate.
-Perforation of the intestine without treatment of surgery will cause a patient’s death within a week.
+Perforation of the intestine without surgery will cause death within a week.

 In some cases, the cancer does not cause intestinal obstruction or perforation but spreads to other internal organs.
-The cancer cells cause appetite loss and drain you of energy.
-Thus, it leads to weight loss and the internal organs affected by cancer can deteriorate and fail.
+The cancer cells cause appetite loss and drain your energy.
+This leads to weight loss and the internal organs affected by cancer can deteriorate and fail.
 If internal organs like the liver or lungs fail, the outcome is catastrophic.
 If the cancer cells spread to your bones or nerves, it can cause persistent pain that can only be ameliorated by strong painkillers.

-- the cancer advanced, thus making it incurable or
+- the cancer has advanced, thus making it incurable, or

-- if you suffer from significant medical conditions which increases your risk of death from treatment.
+- you suffer from significant medical conditions that increase your risk of death from treatment

 Speak to your colorectal surgeon and talk about all your options.
 When you have doubts, you should seek a second opinion from another colorectal surgeon.